mksureshbabu65/AVAX-ADVANCED-MODULE1/README.md

 ## Conclusion
-Submitted By MKSURESH
-You have successfully set up an Avalanche Subnet, deployed Solidity contracts, and interacted with them using Remix and MetaMask.
+Submitted By MKSURESH, have successfully set up an Avalanche Subnet, deployed Solidity contracts, and interacted with them using Remix and MetaMask.